5 Reasons why you should visit sunny South Africa

 The Kruger National Park is a malaria area.
 Consult with your health care practitioner about your antimalarial options.

-Sun City and the Pilanesberg outside of the Kruger National Park are perfect for a family safari as they are malaria-free and have all of the Big Five.
+Madikwe Game Reserve and Pilanesberg Game Reserve outside of the Kruger National Park are perfect for a family safari as they are malaria-free and have all of the Big Five.

 3. The Western Cape Garden Route